Dathasai1234/Personal-Notes/Networking/Presentation-2/Introduction to NAT.md

 # Things to Remember

 - NAT Gateway can be associated with multiple subnets
-- Subnets in a VNet can be associated with multiple subnets
+- NAT Gateway in a VNet can be associated with multiple subnets
 - A subnet cannot be associated with multiple NAT Gateways
 - Basic resources not supported for a NAT Gateway subnet
 - A NAT gateway can’t be used with IPv6 public IP addresses or prefixes.